 Jim Adler, who is vice-president of the TRI, says the firm currently splits its time between developing driverless technology, a visual tracking system to aide driverless cars and also home robots.
-In terms of the latter, the TRI, which also has a $100m venture capital fund to invest in startups, recently invested $14m in Intuition Robotics, a firm aiming to build AI robots that can care for the elderly and sick.
+In terms of the latter, the TRI, which also has a $100m venture capital fund to invest in startups, recently a firm aiming to build AI robots that can care for the elderly and sick.

 And speaking during Lisbon’s Web Summit, Adler said he’s confident Toyota can become a brand synonymous with home robotics.
 He told Marketing Week: “More and more robots are going to become part of our world, that’s just a reality.
 The big challenge will be finding market adoption.

 “I guess the nice thing about cars is there is already a market and they are part of everyday life.
 Obviously, with robots it is very different.
 But we’re seeing the digital assistant market explode right now and I think that will transition nicely into walking robots that can assist people in their daily lives.
 For example, having a conscious robot who can help an elderly person could save the world billions of dollars in health care.”

 In the past, Toyota has shown off an R2-D2-like robot that picks up objects around the house, as well as more human-shaped robots that can play musical instruments.
 Adler insists this isn’t just an exercise to generate headlines, but an actual long-term business model.